 What Kind of Information is Written on Magstripes?

-Magstripes are composed of up to three tracks.
+There are up to three tracks on any given magstripe.
 Each track stores a specific amount of information.

 How Many Tracks Do I Need?